square/connect-php-sdk/README.md

 [![PHP version](https://badge.fury.io/ph/square%2Fconnect.svg)](https://badge.fury.io/ph/square%2Fconnect)
 [![Apache-2 license](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](https://www.apache.org/licenses/LICENSE-2.0)
 ==================
-## NOTICE: Square Connect PHP SDK deprecated
+## NOTICE: Square Connect PHP SDK will be replaced in Q2, 2020
 This Square Connect SDK will enter a security maintenance phase in Q2 2020 and will be RETIRED (EOL) in Q4 2020.
 In the security maintenance phase, this SDK will continue to receive support and security patches but will no longer receive bug fixes or product updates.
 Once it is retired, support and security patches will no longer be available.
 A new SDK, more bespoke to the language, will be available once this SDK enters its security maintenance phase.
 The SDK itself will continue to work indefinitely until such time that the underlying APIs are retired at which point portions of the SDK may stop functioning.
 For a full list of API retirement dates, please see our [Square API Lifecycle documentation](https://developer.squareup.com/docs/build-basics/api-lifecycle#deprecated-apis).